jedahan/jedahan.github.com/resume/index.md

 work
 ----

- * __Founder__ [ Baculus ][] | Winter 2018
+__Founder__ of [ Baculus ][] | Winter 2018

      * Developed hardware and software for self-repairing disaster recovery communications infrastructure.
      * Built offline-first web applications on top of scuttlebutt (js) over IPV6 link-local multicast.
      * Managed designers and programmers for a short sprint, winning a Mozilla/NSF phase I grant.

- * __Technical Consultant__ [ Small Data Industries ][] | Winter 2017 -
+__Technical Consultant__ for [ Small Data Industries ][] | Winter 2017 -

+* Researched and developed preservation strategies for unique hardware such as the IBM Leapfrog and NeXT Computer.
+* Architected IPFS-based private cloud storage solution for The Current Museum.
-     Technical writer and advisor for Small Data Industries.
-Researched and developed preservation strategies for unique hardware such as the IBM Leapfrog and NeXT Computer.
-Wrote GIF case study for the MoMI to highlight the historical decision-making involved in the creation of the GIF file format.
-Developed documentation and code for recreation of Cory Arcangel NES hardware hacks.
-Architected IPFS
+* Wrote GIF case study for the MoMI to highlight the historical decision-making involved in the creation of the GIF file format.
+* Developed documentation and code for recreation of Cory Arcangel NES hardware hacks.

- * __Fullstack Engineer__ [ Micah Walter Studio ][] | Winter 2017 - Summer 2018
+__Fullstack Engineer__ for [ Micah Walter Studio ][] | Winter 2017 - Summer 2018

-     Full-stack software engineer working on graphql and traditional REST apis for mid-sized museums.
+* Built out graphql api for mid-sized museums, adapting REST ingestion api and website.

- * __Researcher__ [ Recurse Center ][] | Spring 2018
+__Researcher__ at [ Recurse Center ][] | Spring 2018

-     Creating of [a programmable room] at Recurse Center.
-Developed computer vision and shared database tools for building interactivity in a physical space.
+* Created [a programmable room][] at Recurse Center.
+* Developed computer vision and shared database tools for building interactivity in a physical space.

- * __Software Engineer__ [ Etsy ][] | Winter 2016 - Fall 2017
+__Software Engineer__ for [ Etsy ][] | Winter 2016 - Fall 2017

-     Full-stack software engineer for Etsy.com payments team.
-Worked on international tax compliance for expanding to new markets, improving the payment processor state machine and api.
-Spedup VAT Invoice pdf generation by 40x.
-Implemented new state during emergency third party outage, allowing us to process over $30 million independently of the outage.
+* Full-stack software engineer for Etsy.com payments team.
+* Worked on international tax compliance for expanding to new markets, improving the payment processor state machine and api.
+* Decreased VAT Invoice pdf generation by 40x.
+* Implemented new payments state machine processes during emergency third party outage, allowing us to process over $30 million independently of the outage.

- * __Rogue Developer__ [ Bard Graduate Center ][] | Winter 2014 - Spring 2015
+__Rogue Developer__ for [ Bard Graduate Center ][] | Winter 2014 - Spring 2015

-    Created interactives for five different platforms, illustrating the differences in HCI over 30 years.
-Wrote BASIC for the Commodore 64, HyperTalk for the Mac Plus, native C for the Palm Pilot Professional, javascript/canvas for iOS, and C++/openFrameworks for the kinect.
-Installed in gallery to be up for 3 months, open to the public.
+* Created interactives for five different platforms, illustrating the differences in HCI over 30 years.
+* Wrote BASIC for the Commodore 64, HyperTalk for the Mac Plus, native C for the Palm Pilot Professional, javascript/canvas for iOS, and C++/openFrameworks for the kinect.
+* Installed and ran in public gallery for 3 months.

  * __Adjunct Professor__ [ Parsons / The New School ][] | Fall 2014